New Mexico

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-Official election results will be uploaded on New Mexico’s Secretary of State website, on the third Tuesday after Election Day.
+Official election results will be uploaded on New Mexico’s Secretary of State website as they become available.

 Official Results